View the current warnings for Victoria

 - Weather

-- Cloudy.
-The chance of a thunderstorm inshore in the afternoon.
+- Partly cloudy.
+80% chance of showers.
+The chance of a thunderstorm in the east in the early morning.

 - Winds